-ziti-tunnelfrom the OpenZiti project as a proxy Endpoint for your NetFoundry network.
+ziti-tunnelfrom the OpenZiti project as an endpoint for your NetFoundry network.
+You can run

 Docker Compose Up

 Next, you'll need to download the Compose file from GitHub (secondary link) to the computer that is running Docker.
 Docker Compose uses the

 up command to run the container.
 With your enrollment token file in the same directory with a name that matches the value of

 Linux Transparent Proxy